 Landline Phone Services

 While a landline utilizes copper wires that carry analog voice data, a VoIP system uses packet-switched technology.
-This converts the analog voice data into a digital format, and enables the call to travel along network packets via the internet.
+This converts the analog voice data into a digital format and enables the call to travel along network packets via the internet.
 In comparison to a conventional landline, Voice Over Internet Protocol or (VoIP) is known as Internet calling.
 This means that in order to make calls, you’ll require an Internet connection.
 The best VoIP providers are cost-effective, reliable, and easy to use.

-Here are some of the key differences between a landline and VoIP:
+These are some of the important differences between landline vs VoIP:

 - 911 services: On a landline, 911 calls are automatically traced.
-With VoIP, however, 911 can’t always be traced.
+With VoIP, however, calls to 911 can’t always be traced.

 - Power outages: With VoIP, you’ll lose service during a power outage, but landline services will usually stay intact.